lablup/backend.ai/docs/user-api/exec-query.rst

 * URI: ``/kernel/:id``
 * Method: ``POST``

-Executes a snippet of user code using the specified kernel session.
+Executes a snippet of user code using the specified session.
-Each execution request to a same kernel session may have side-effects to subsequent executions.
+Each execution request to a same session may have side-effects to subsequent executions.
 For instance, setting a global variable in a request and reading the variable in another request is completely legal.
 It is the job of the user (or the front-end) to gaurantee the correct execution order of multiple interdependent requests.
-When the kernel session is terminated or restarted, all such volatile states vanish.
+When the session is terminated or restarted, all such volatile states vanish.

 Parameters
 """"""""""